A prior authorization can be frustrating and confusing.

 How Long Does it Take to Get Prior Authorization for a Prescription?

-These factors include things like how the prior auth is submitted (call, fax, etc.), when it is submitted, the length of the review process, whether additional information is needed, etc.
+These factors include things like how it was submitted (call, fax, etc.), when it was submitted, the length of the review process, whether additional information is needed, etc.

 Ultimately, the faster your doctor (or pharmacy) can submit the prior authorization, the faster you will receive a decision.